theprivileges/wickeddeveloper.com/_drafts/on-complex-condition-statements.md

 Reading through code like that requires you to hold quite a lot in your head.

-Now let's look at the same code but having assigned the condition to a variable.
+Now let's look at the same code but having assigned the expression to a variable.

 ```js
 function getDrinkEmoji(drink) {